Kotlin/KEEP/proposals/collection-literals.md

 }
 ```

-A definite *expected type* is known.
+A definite *expected type* is known,
+but `.Companion.of` function is not declared.
 It's a trivial case, it's just a matter of what diagnostic to report.

 **Case 2.**